DIKU-EDU/DiMS/README.md

 2015](https://github.com/onlineta/ark15) course at [DIKU](http://www.diku.dk/),
 and has two intended purposes:

-  1. A simple MIPS/machine simulator intended for teaching computer architecture and baseline systems programming.
+  1. A simple MIPS/machine simulator intended for teaching Computer Architecture and baseline Systems Programming.

   2. A black-box simulator intended for teaching more advanced Computer Science concepts, such as, Compilers and Operating Systems.